PENGLU-WashU/IMC_Denoise/README.md

   - [IMC_Denoise: remove hot pixels with DIMR and filter shot noise with the onsite training of DeepSNF](https://github.com/PENGLU-WashU/IMC_Denoise/blob/main/Jupyter_Notebook_examples/IMC_Denoise_Train_and_Predict.ipynb)

 ### Implement IMC_Denoise with scripts
 - Here we take CD38 channel as an example.
+In this case, the "channel_name" should be set as its corresponding channel "141Pr".
 - Activate the IMC_Denoise environment.
 ```
 $ conda activate IMC_Denoise
 ```
 - Generating training set and train a DeepSNF model.
   - Generate training set of a specific marker channel for DeepSNF.
 The generated training data will be saved in a sub-directory "Generated_training_set" of the current folder other than setting a customized folder.
-Here we take CD38 channel as an example.
+For CD38, the saved name will be "training_set_141Pr.npz".
   ```
-  python scripts/Data_generation_DeepSNF_script.py --marker_name 'CD38' --Raw_directory 'Your_raw_img_directory'  --n_neighbours '4' --n_lambda '5' --slide_window_size '3'
+  python scripts/Data_generation_DeepSNF_script.py --channel_name '141Pr' --Raw_directory 'Your_raw_img_directory'  --n_neighbours '4' --n_lambda '5' --slide_window_size '3'
   ```
   - Train a DeepSNF network.
 The generated training set will be loaded from a default folder other than choosing a customized folder.
 The trained weights will be saved in a sub-directory "trained_weights" of the current folder other than setting a customized folder.
 Hyper-parameters can be adjusted.
+Note that when implementing prediction, input the same "trained_weights" name.
   ```
-  python scripts/Training_DeepSNF_script.py --train_set_name 'training_set_CD38.npz' --weights_name 'weights_CD38.hdf5' --train_epoches '50' --train_batch_size '128'
+  python scripts/Training_DeepSNF_script.py --train_set_name 'training_set_141Pr.npz' --weights_name 'weights_141Pr-CD38.hdf5' --train_epoches '50' --train_batch_size '128'
   ```
   - Generate training set for a specific marker channel and then train a DeepSNF network.
 In this process, the generated training set will not be saved in a directory.
   ```
-  python scripts/Generate_data_and_training_DeepSNF_script.py --marker_name 'CD38'
+  python scripts/Generate_data_and_training_DeepSNF_script.py --channel_name '141Pr'
-                                                              --weights_name 'weights_CD38.hdf5'
+                                                              --weights_name 'weights_141Pr-CD38.hdf5'
                                                               --Raw_directory 'Your_raw_img_directory'
                                                               --train_epoches '50'
                                                               --train_batch_size '128'